Only a month to go until the The National Living Wage changes to £7.83 per hour getting closer to the governments target of £9.00 per hour by 2020.

 If you haven't done so already, you should be checking that all your staff on the minimum wage have had the relevant increase, but don't forget to check people's ages as well to ensure that they're being paid at the correct rate.
-An 18th and 21st birthday triggers a significant increase to the rate of pay and even well-intentioned employers can be caught out by this if they're not on the ball.
+An 18th, 21st or 25th birthday triggers a significant increase to the rate of pay and even well-intentioned employers can be caught out by this if they're not on the ball.

 The Department for Business, Innovation and Skills (BIS) has found that many employers are unaware of the penalties for not complying with the NMW.